TITLE:Planning, Design, and Construction Manager/College Architect

-Under the direction of the Department Director provides expert level project planning for capital improvement projects.
-Typical responsibilities include: coordinating the planning and design processes; developing design criteria; ensuring appropriate building systems technology; assuring compliance with life safety and accessibility; controlling project costs and schedules; managing professional consultant teams; collaborating with maintenance department on project execution; and, providing continuity between the plan/design/construction phases.
+Under the direction of the Director, provides technical expertise and professional leadership for all levels of College-wide planning, design, and construction for major and minor capital, modernization and renewal projects.
+Typical responsibilities include: coordinating the planning and design processes; developing design criteria; ensuring appropriate building systems technology; assuring compliance with life safety and accessibility; controlling project costs and schedules; managing professional consultant teams; collaborating with all FMS departments, the Bond Program, architecture and engineering firms and contractors on project execution; and, providing continuity between the plan, design, construction, commissioning and occupancy phases.

 TYPICAL DUTIES AND RESPONSIBILITIES